 Lives and works in New York, United States.

-Lynch has received several awards and honours, including three 8×10 Film Grants from Kodak and artist residencies at Wave Hill, the Burchfield Penney Art Center, and The Hermitage Artist Retreat.
-She was a finalist for the Cord Prize, Santa Fe Prize for Photography, and Photo España Descubrimientos.
+Lynch is a faculty member at the International Center of Photography, New York and frequent guest lecturer.
+She writes about photography for Afterimage; photo-eye and The Photo Review.
+Lynch has received three 8×10 Film Grants from Kodak and several artist residencies.
+She was a finalist for the Cord Prize; Santa Fe Prize for Photography and Photo España Descubrimientos.
 This is her third Prix Pictet nomination.